10 OF VICTORIA'S SECRETS

-- In 1994 she was offered a lead role performing with Mummenschanz and the Big Apple Circus.
+- In her early years performing, she was offered a lead role with the Big Apple Circus.
 She chose not to run away with the circus.

 - While an undergrad at Stanford University, Victoria worked on a Random House book about the performance + mental training techniques of National Champion triple jumper Milan Tiff.